Michael Cassidy (actor): Career

 He played Charlie Hogan, the best friend of Megan Smith (JoAnna Garcia) in the first fourteen episodes of the television show Privileged.

-Cassidy then portrayed Tyler Mitchell on the TBS show Men at Work for 3 seasons.
+Cassidy then portrayed Tyler Mitchell on the TBS show Men at Work for three seasons.

 Cassidy also had small roles in the film Argo, and in The Guilt Trip, both in 2012.

-On February 27, 2015, Cassidy had joined NBC workplace comedy pilot, Not Safe for Work, however, the pilot was passed on.
+On February 27, 2015, Cassidy joined the NBC workplace comedy pilot, Not Safe for Work, however, the pilot was passed on.

-Cassidy joined TBS pilot People of Earth opposite Wyatt Cenac.
+Cassidy joined the TBS pilot People of Earth opposite Wyatt Cenac.
 It was picked up for series on January 7, 2016.
 Cassidy played the charismatic and successful Jonathan Walsh, CEO of Walsh Media.

 Personal life

 In August 2006, Cassidy married girlfriend Laura Eichhorn, whom he met in high school.
 They have three children.